 Children’s Action for Development (CAD) provides community education classes to parents.
 They are taught about the importance of sending their children to school and reducing child labour.
 Training includes the impact of migrating for work, drug usage and child trafficking.
 Interactive group discussions are a very important part of the CAD program and form a link between the community and schools; they also allow CAD social workers to complete home visits to determine if there is any evidence of domestic violence or other problems in the home.

 The majority of rural children attending public schools do not start the day with breakfast in their belly.
 Imagine if you skipped breakfast, walked 5km to school, worked hard, had a small lunch, ran around, walked home, helped mum in the fields and with the chores and then had a bowl of rice and leafy greens at the end of the day?.
-We cannot build a system of quality education on an empty stomach so CAD provides a meal or snack to the children during both in the morning and afternoon sessions.
+We cannot build a system of quality education on an empty stomach so CAD provides a meal or snack to the children during both in the morning and afternoon sessions of Supplementary Class.
 This provides some healthy and much needed nutrients to help get them through the day.

 As part of our Life Skills program, kids create vegetable gardens at each of the schools.
 The children learn which seedlings to use, how to plant, water and maintain their plants.
 They decide how much they are going to sell at the market and how much will be split amongst their families.
 This teaches the children incredibly important life skills and has been very successful.